Ohio Northern University to host Sakae Institute

-Marjorie Pitts, director of the ESL Bridging Program at ONU, is director for the summer program and will teach the advanced listening and speaking classes.
+Marjorie Pitts, director of the ESL International Scholar Transition Program at ONU, is director for the summer program and will teach the advanced listening and speaking classes.
 Mary Drzycimski-Finn, assistant to the dean of ONU’s College of Arts & Sciences, is the assistant director and will teach courses in advanced reading and writing.

 Intermediate listening and speaking will be taught by Mary Jo Beining, lecturer in English.
 Tom Beery, also a lecturer in English, will teach intermediate reading and writing.
 Art Elsass, who teaches computer applications at Northern, will offer an introductory computer course.
 Dr. Keith Durkin, chair of the Department of Psychology and Sociology, will offer a criminology class.